 UK and Irish leaders attend funeral of journalist Lyra McKee

-LONDON (AP) — The leaders of Britain and Ireland will join hundreds of mourners Wednesday at the funeral of Lyra McKee, the young journalist shot dead during rioting in Northern Ireland last week.
+LONDON (AP) — Mourners wearing colorful Harry Potter scarves and Marvel superhero shirts were joined by the leaders of Britain and Ireland Wednesday at the funeral of Lyra McKee, the journalist shot dead during rioting in Northern Ireland last week.

-Prime Minister Theresa May will skip her weekly House of Commons question-and-answer session to attend the service at Belfast's St. Anne's Cathedral, her Downing Street office said.
+U.K. Prime Minister Theresa May, Irish Prime Minister Leo Varadkar and Ireland's President, Michael D. Higgins, were among hundreds of people celebrating the life of a young woman whose death in paramilitary gunfire has shocked a region usually inured to violence.

-U.K. Labour Party leader Jeremy Corbyn is also expected at the funeral, along with Irish Prime Minister Leo Varadkar and Ireland's President, Michael D. Higgins.
+U.K. Labour Party leader Jeremy Corbyn and the leaders of Northern Ireland's Catholic and Protestant political parties also attended the service at St. Anne's Cathedral in Belfast.
+Some of McKee's family and friends wore Harry Potter and Marvel items in tribute to her love of those fictional worlds.

 McKee, 29, was killed Thursday as she reported on rioting in the city of Londonderry, also known as Derry.